DeathKing/hisp/README.md

 # Standard

 Our goal is to make Hisp totally follow the Revised^5 Report on the Algorithmic Language Scheme(aka.
-R^5RS), but Hisp only suit a subset of that standard.
+R^5RS), but Hisp only suit a subset of that standard now (for more detail information, please check [Issue 1](https://github.com/DeathKing/Hisp/issues/1).
 We also try to make Hisp more powerful by implement Scheme Requests for Implementation(aka.
 SRFI).
 Some modern programming language features such as *default argument* will be added also.

 # Features

+> **WARNING!**
+> These features haven't finished yet.

 ## Default parameters

-> **This feature hasn't finished yet.**

 Parameters with default value can be easily dealed with in Hisp by introduce `[]`, here is a sample: